vgladkyi/taxi-service/README.md

 - display list of all drivers
 - display list of all cars
 - dispay current cars of logged driver
-- adding driver to car
+- add driver to car

-For this project were used:
+🌐👨🏻‍💻 Technologies
 - Java 11
 - Servlet API
 - Maven JSTL